Carina Dayondon

-Carina Dayondon (born 15 July 1978) is a Filipina mountaineer, adventurer, and Philippine Coast Guard officer who was the first Filipina to reach the Seven Summits, the seven tallest mountains in every continent in the world, and the second Filipina to reach the summit of Mount Everest.
+Carina Dayondon (born 15 July 1978) is a Filipina mountaineer and Philippine Coast Guard officer who was the first Filipina to reach the Seven Summits, the highest mountain on every continent in the world, and the second Filipina to reach the summit of Mount Everest.

 Dayondon, along with fellow female mountaineers Noelle Wenceslao and Janet Belarmino, reached the summit of Mount Everest on 16 May 2007 as part of an all-women Philippine expedition that climbed from the northern route and descended via the southern route.
-She has also reached the summits of Mount Denali (2006), Mount Elbrus (2013), Mount Kosciuszko (2014), Mount Kilimanjaro (2015), and Mount Aconcagua (2017).
-In 2018, she reached the summit of Vinson Massif in Antarctica, thereby completing the Seven Summits.
+She has also reached the summits of Denali (2006), Mount Elbrus (2013), Mount Kosciuszko (2014), Kilimanjaro (2015), and Aconcagua (2017).
+In 2018, she reached the summit of Vinson Massif in Antarctica, thus completing the Seven Summits.

 Early life

 Dayondon was born and raised in Don Carlos, Bukidnon, the fourth out of 15 children of retired bankers.
 Her mother worked operated a lodging service from their home while her father worked at the local agriculture office.

 She studied at the Don Carlos Central Elementary School and at the San Isidro College High School in Malaybalay for her basic education.
 She was a member of the Girl Scouts of the Philippines in elementary school.
 In high school, she was a class auditor, a member of the Booklovers' Club, a platoon leader in the Citizens' Army Training, and the Filipino editor of their school publication.
 She went to college at Xavier University – Ateneo de Cagayan in Cagayan de Oro, taking up Bachelor of Science in Business Management and joining the Xavier University-Ateneo Mountaineering Society (XU-AMS).

 Due to financial difficulties, Dayondon supported herself to school by working part-time as a climbing instructor, as a salesclerk for an outdoor shop, as a babysitter, and sometimes, selling lottery tickets.
 It took her nine years to finish college as she participated in numerous adventure racing sports in between studies to earn extra income to support her siblings.

 At 17, Dayondon successfully completed her first climb to Mount Kitanglad in Bukidnon, the fourth tallest mountain in the Philippines, as part of an XU-AMS expedition.
 She later reached the summits of Mount Kalatungan and Musuan Peak, both in Bukidnon.